6 NATURAL WAYS TO LOWER CORTISOL LEVELS

 6. Natural Supplements

 Using natural supplements for elevated cortisol levels can also be helpful.
-Supplements such as ashwagandha, holy basil, and magnesium have been shown to have calming effects on the body and mind.
+Supplements such as ashwagandha, omega-3, and magnesium have been shown to have calming effects on the body and mind.